 Wild Culture Farm is a small stewardship based regenerative farm located on a gently sloping six acres on the Central Coast of California.

 We’re all indigenous to the earth, we belong to the world, not the world to us.
 We depend on and are interdependent with all species, and life on Earth itself is the foundation of our own life.

 It’s essential to the future that we learn from the past and food has always been our sustenance, medicine, and culture.
 It weaves thru our human story.
-A farm can nourish and connect us and choosing to eat what grows nearby, is raised on local pastures, or caught in our waters is a return to a recent past.
+Farms and gardens can nourish and connect us.
+Choosing to eat what grows nearby, is raised on local pastures, or caught in our waters is truly a return to a recent past.
 The food we grow, source, eat, and enjoy has the power to help heal our health and our local communities by preserving or re-establishing roots, regardless of if we speak the language or follow old beliefs.

 This growing journey has been shared by many hands who have offered their ideas, time, energy, and resources.
 The reciprocity and feeling of abundance is all around us and is woven into the work we do every day to feed our community.